intro-to-data-science-21-workshop/12-FlorianWinkler-Leaflet/README.md

 **Florian Winkler** prepared the practice material and contents on presentation slides 3 to 9.
 He recorded the first part of the presentation video (slides 1 to 8, 7 minutes) and post-processed the recording.

 **Jiayu Yang** created the presentation slides' design and prepared contents on presentation slides 10 to 21.
-He recorded the second part of the presentation video (slides 9 to 21, 8 minutes).
+He recorded the second part of the presentation video (slides 9 to 21, 8 minutes) and proofread the practice material.